In this article we discuss what to wear paddling in the cold water including options if you don’t have a full wetsuit!

 Consider me your friend that destroys your Costa Rican dream and instead inspires you to keep paddling into the winter.
 And in the same way I followed his advice, follow these tips to continue your SUP journeys until the inevitable cycle of summer blesses us once again.

-Overall Safety Tip: To paddle in the winter means to take extra precaution in every part of your day on the water.
+To paddle in the winter means to take extra precaution in every part of your day on the water.
+And not just choosing what to wear paddling.

 Before you decide to suit up, always check…